-You made it possible for the Y to shift its 3-hour per day afterschool enrichment program to a 10hour, all-day program that incorporated expanded health and safety protocols, increased healthy meals and snacks for kids and increased WiFi capabilities for students to participate in distance learning and receive support for homework.
+You made it possible for the Y to shift its 3-hour per day afterschool enrichment program to a 10-hour, all-day program that incorporated expanded health and safety protocols, increased healthy meals and snacks for kids and increased WiFi capabilities for students to participate in distance learning and receive support for homework.
 Despite COVID-19 protocols limiting program capacity and space, the cost of delivering all-day care is similar to the cost of delivering afterschool care.
-At the same time that the Y's costs to run programs and services increased, community needs also rose.
+As the Y's costs to run programs and services increased, community needs also rose.